timtulang/Drowzee/README.md

 ## 💬 Contact
 For questions or setup issues, contact:
-Timothy Tulang — Project Lead @tulangtimothy.gmail.com or other lines of communication
+Timothy Tulang — Project Lead at tulangtimothy@gmail.com or other lines of communication.
+All emails concerning this project should have "Drowzee Concern" as its subject.

 ## ⭐ Thank you for contributing!
 Your data will help train a more accurate and reliable drowsiness detection model.